mitsuba-renderer/drjit/src/python/docstr.rst

     the texture exclusively stores a copy of the input data as a CUDA texture to avoid redundant storage.Note that the texture is still differentiable even when migrated.

+.. topic:: Texture_inplace_update
+    Update the texture after applying an indirect update to its tensor representation (obtained with py:func:`tensor()`).

+    A tensor representation of this texture object can be retrived with py:func:`tensor()`.
+That representation can be modified, but in order to apply it succesfuly to the texture, this method must also be called.
+In short, this method will use the tensor representation to update the texture's internal state.

+    In CUDA mode, when both the argument ``migrate`` and :py:func:`use_accel()` are ``True``, the texture exclusively stores a copy of the input data as a CUDA texture to avoid redundant storage.)

 .. topic:: Texture_value

     Return the texture data as an array object